alyssaq/stasm/README.md

-﻿# PyStasm
+﻿# stasm
-Python wrapper for finding features in faces.
+Python wrapper of Stasm for finding features in faces.

-Note: This is a fork of https://github.com/mjszczep/PyStasm to work on macOS and Linux (docker).
-This has been tested with Python 3.6.5 and OpenCV 3.4.1.
+This has been tested with Python 3.6.5, 3.7 and OpenCV 3.4.1, 4.0.1.

-The original version is [PyStasm](https://pypi.python.org/pypi/PyStasm), this is:
+To use:
 `$ pip install stasm`

 ## Description